ArcBees/dev-site/site/src/main/markdown/gwtp_v2/tutorial/index.md

 We’re going to break it down into simpler part.
 First, let’s take a look at the class declaration.
 We have an ApplicationView extending a ViewWithUiHandlers.
 This specify that ApplicationView will be a View and will also use UiHandlers which I will talk about further in this tutorial.
 Then the View implements an interface that is declared in the ApplicationPresenter class.
 This will allow the View to talk to the Presenter.

-GWTP is heavily relying on [google-gin](https://code.google.com/p/google-gin/) for [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), thus the presence of a `@Inject` annotation on the constructor.
+GWTP is heavily relying on [google-gin](https://code.google.com/p/google-gin/) for [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), thus the presence of an `@Inject` annotation on the constructor.

 ### Presenter
 This is the ApplicationPresenter: